iszard/nextlevel-food-nextjs-demo/ReadMe.md

 Last run using: node v20.15.0

 package includes:
-<better-sqlite3> for use as database.
+<better-sqlite3> for use as an alternative database.
+<mongodb> for use as primary database.
 <xss> to protect against cross side scrypting attacks.
 <slugify> to create strict strings used for naming.
 <aws-sdk/client-s3> for AWS S3 resource access and storing.